gideonsimpson/TestLandscapes.jl/README.md

 These codes do **not** include derivatives.
 These can be obtained using ForwardDiff, https://github.com/JuliaDiff/ForwardDiff.jl

+`StaticArrays` is required by some of the potentials.
+This  substantially improves performance.

 # References
 These landscapes are motivated by the following publications:
 * *Illustration of transition path theory on a collection of simple examples*, Metzner, Schütte, and Vanden-Eijnden, J. Chem.
 Phys., 125, 084110, 2006.